iter8-tools/docs/docs/tutorials/abn/abn.md

     - All resource objects for all versions are deployed in the same namespace
     - There is only 1 resource object of a given type in each version
     - The name of each object in the version associated with the baseline track is the application name
-    - The name of each object in the version associate with a candidate track is of the form  `<application_name>-candidate-<index>` where index is 1, 2, etc.
+    - The name of each object in the version associated with a candidate track is of the form  `<application_name>-candidate-<index>` where index is 1, 2, etc.

 ## Deploy the sample application